1. Preparations before the event

 - As the organiser, send reminders to prompt participants to register

-- Two working days prior to the meeting, send an email to participants with meeting logistics and any other relevant information.
-This needs to be coordinated with the organiser and events team.
+- Four to two working days prior to the meeting, send an email to participants with meeting logistics and any other relevant information.
+This needs to be coordinated with the organiser and events team

 - Reminder of the meeting on the day before the meeting, or if a half-day event, then 1-2 hours before the meeting.

 After the meeting

 - Coordinate the downloading of the attendee list and archive it to ensure attention to local GDPR guidelines and policies

 - Send out a feedback survey (see below)